 Example of Tobin Tax

-Tobin tax was tried in Sweden in 1984.
-A tax of 0.5% was levied on buying and selling of shares.
+Sweden tried Tobin tax in 1984.
+They levied a tax of 0.5% on buying and selling of shares.
 They could not achieve the results.
-Only 50 million Swedish Kronors were raised against the expectation of 1.5 billion.
+Sweden could only raise 50 million Swedish Kronors against the expectation of 1.5 billion.
 In the 1st week of the tax itself, the trading volume of bonds fell by 85%.
 Later it was scrapped in 1991.
-Italy has imposed a tax on high-frequency trading of shares in September’13, 0.02 % of tax is imposed on all the trades which are occurring every 0.5 seconds or faster.
-In 2016, 11 European countries have proposed the financial transaction tax, where they would levy 0.1 percent tax would be levied on shares and bonds & 0.01 percent tax would be levied on derivative transactions.
-This approach has given mixed results in many countries that have tried like Chile, Malaysia & Thailand.
+Italy imposed a tax on high-frequency trading of shares in September’13.
+They imposed 0.02 % of tax on all the trades occurring every 0.5 seconds or faster.
+In 2016, 11 European countries proposed the financial transaction tax, where they would levy 0.1 percent tax on shares and bonds & 0.01 percent tax on derivative transactions.
+This approach gave mixed results in many countries that tried it, like Chile, Malaysia & Thailand.

 Implementation of Tobin Tax

-The implementation of the Tobin tax was thought to be difficult if it was made by an individual country.
-So, it was thought that it could be managed and implemented by an international organization.
+The implementation of the Tobin tax was thought to be difficult if an individual country made it.
+So, it was felt that it could be managed and implemented by an international organization.
 It has to be internationally agreed to make it work effectively.
-Regarding the determination of the optimum tax rate, some say that if it is too high, that would weaken the financial markets and if it is too low, it wouldn’t achieve its aim.
+Regarding the determination of the optimum tax rate, some say that if it is too high, that will weaken the financial markets, and if it is too low, it won’t achieve its aim.
 It could impair the international financial markets operations & create liquidity problems.
 Exemptions could be provided to certain funds like pension funds etc. Of the total trade volume of currency that is traded every day, only 5% of the transactions are related to trade and are real economic transactions.
 The other 95% are simply speculative transactions.
 These speculations can create havoc in national budgets, Economic planning, etc.

 Advantages of Tobin Tax